SimonGideon/Online-Attendance-Pub/README.md

 # 📖 ONLINE ATTENDANCE <a name="about-project"></a>

 > The Online Attendance System with QR Code Integration is designed to streamline the process of marking attendance for learners in educational settings.
-This system leverages QR codes to provide a quick and efficient method for both lecturers and learners to manage attendance records.
+This system leverages QR codes to provide a quick and efficient method for lecturers and learners to manage attendance records.

 ## 🛠 Built With <a name="built-with"></a>